-Culinary school is an exciting adventure, a practical path to a solid career, and a serious commitment of your time and money.
-You've got to decide how you're going to fit it into your existing life.
+Culinary school can be an exciting adventure and a practical step on the journey to a career, but it can also be a serious commitment of your time and money.
+It's up to you how you're going to fit it into your existing life.
 You may have a job you want to keep while you get your degree, or you may need to stay employed in order to finance your education.
 Either way, there are several options for culinary arts students who want to earn their degree while working full or part-time.

 Choose a Traditional or Online Culinary Degree Program